ABA Defined

 KRISTA IRVINE

 Krista Irvine MA, BCBA graduated from Spring Arbor University with a BS in Health and Exercise Science.
 Krista began working at Comprehensive Speech and Therapy Center in May 2017 as a Behavioral Technician and graduated from Ball State University with a MA in Applied Behavior Analysis in May 2020.
-Krista enjoys camping, spending time outside, and going for walks with her son, dog, and husband.
+Krista enjoys spending time with her family and friends, going on adventures, and crocheting in her free time.

 William Irvine